Enterprise AI | | 24 min read

 1. Inventory Current IT Workflows

-Review ticket categories, average handling time, resolution time, escalation rate, backlog trends, SLA misses, knowledge base usage, employee satisfaction, manual reporting, onboarding and offboarding requests, access request volume, and recurring incidents.
+Start with the tickets.
+Review categories, average handling time, resolution time, escalation rate, backlog trends, SLA misses, knowledge base usage, employee satisfaction, manual reporting, onboarding and offboarding requests, access request volume, recurring incidents, misrouting, reopen rate, technician pain points, and ITSM data quality.

 Score candidate workflows by value, volume, repeatability, data readiness, integration feasibility, and risk.
-Strong first candidates include ticket classification, knowledge article recommendations, employee self-service, incident summarization, and onboarding support.
+Strong first candidates include ticket classification, knowledge article recommendations, employee self service, incident summarization, VPN troubleshooting, login troubleshooting, MFA guidance, and onboarding support.

 3. Clean Up the Knowledge Base